jgourmelen/django-postman/docs/index.rst

 Welcome to django-postman's documentation!
 ==========================================

-This is an application for `Django <http://www.djangoproject.com>`_-powered websites.
+This is an application for `Django <https://www.djangoproject.com>`_-powered websites.

+A list of available translations is maintained in the `Wiki <https://bitbucket.org/psam/django-postman/wiki/>`_.

+Your contribution to the translations is welcomed `here <https://www.transifex.com/psam/django-postman/>`_.

 Basically, the purpose is to allow authenticated users of a site to exchange private **messages** within the site.
 In this documentation, the word *user* is to be understood as an instance of a User,